InjectiveLabs/injective-ts/packages/sdk-ts/README.md

 Every message is represented as a `MsgBase` class, which has couple of mapping functionalities:
 - `toData` -> Converts the Message to a simple Object representation,
 - `toProto` -> Returns a proto representation of the message,
-- `toAmino` -> Converts the Message to a proto representation + type (ready for client side usage),
+- `toDirectSign` -> Converts the Message to a proto representation + type (ready for client side usage),
 - `toWeb3` -> Converts the Message to a web3 representation + type (ready for web3-gateway usage i.e browser),

-### UI

-This package contains utility classes that can help transform (map) data from a gRPC (or REST) API to a human readable format that's easy to consume on the UI.

-It has two parts:

-- Chain -> Utility classes (and types) related to the chain modules,
-- Exchange -> Utility classes (and types) related to the exchange (indexer) api,

 ### Utils